In a report from the BBC today a man has reportedly died due to receiving substandard care from medical professionals at Ysbyty Gwynedd, Bangor.

 Although tragic, these cases of preventable instances of medical negligence are quite common.
 If you believe that you or a loved one have suffered due to the mistakes of a medical professional, there are legal experts who can help you claim for compensation.

-At The Specter Partnership, our clinically qualified medical negligence experts have over 25 years experience in winning claims of this nature.
+At The Specter Partnership, our clinically qualified medical negligence solicitors have over 25 years experience in winning claims of this nature.